FrancescoPeriti/TRoTR/pic/guidelines.md

 We now consider some evaluation examples to illustrate the different degrees of semantic similarity you might encounter in annotation.
 As mentioned earlier, please disregard the effect of the target phrase and focus solely on the provided contexts.
 Please note that these are only examples, and you should always give your subjective opinion.
 In the following context pairs, we will highlight the target phrases in bold and indicate commonalities in content, information, or intention using italics.

 ***
+The two contexts of the targer phrase in **Example A** are judged to be addressing the same topic (rating: 4) since there is almost no variation in both contexts, both referring to the reliance on a higher power for strength and support during challenging times.

 |Context 1 | Context 2 |
 |--------|---------|
 |In the midst of life's storms, when fear and _uncertainty surround us_, let us remember to trust in _God_.
 Remember his word: **fear not, for I am with you**; _do not be dismayed, for I am your God.
 I will strengthen you and help you_.|Sometimes, I just _feel like giving up_...
 But the _Lord_ gives me _strength to keep going_. **So do not fear, for I am with you**; _Be not dismayed, for I am your God.
 I will strengthen you, Yes, I will help you, I will uphold you with My righteous right hand_.|